LarsiParsii/frontendmentor-challenges/qr-code-component/README.md

 Most of this I knew from beforehand, so it wasn't particularly hard.
 However, I did learn that if using a pecentage for an element's padding, it's a percentage of the parent's dimensions.
 This got me scratching my head for a couple of minutes.

+Oh, and I also learnt how to publish my site on GitHub pages.
+Neat!

 ### Useful resources